 Kudzu originated in China and was brought to the United States from Japan in the late 1800s.
 It is distributed throughout much of the eastern United States and is most common in the southern part of the continent.

-Arrowroot, biochanin A, daidzein, daidzin, Fabaceae (family), Flos puerariae, ge-gen, gegen-tanj (TJ-1), genistein, genistin, glycitin, kaikasaponin III (KS-III), kakkonto, kampo, kudzu root, Kwao Kruea Khao, Leguminosae (family), pedunsaponin B2, pedunsaponin C3, puer, Pueraria lobata, Pueraria lobata L., Pueraria lobata Ohwi, Pueraria lobata root decoction, Pueraria lobata (Willd), Pueraria mirifica, Pueraria montana, Pueraria omeiensis, Pueraria peduncularis, Pueraria phaseoloides, Pueraria thomsonii, Pueraria thunbergiana, Puerariae flos, Puerariae radix, puerariae surculus, puerariaeflos, puerarin, Radix puerariae, spinasterol, tectoridin, tectorigenin, Tianbaokang, Yufengningxin.
+6"-O-xyloglycitin, 6"-O-xylosyltectoridin, arrowroot, biochanin A, daidzein, daidzein 8-C-glucoside, daidzin, Fabaceae (family), flos puerariae, formononetin, gegen (Chinese), gegen-tanj (TJ-1), genistein, genistin, glycetein, glycitin, isoflavonoids, Japanese arrowroot, kaikasaponin III (KS-III), kakkonto, Kampo, kudzu root, Kwao Kruea Khao, Leguminosae (family), NPI-028, NPI-031, NPI-031G, pedunsaponin B2, pedunsaponin C3, puer, Pueraria eduli, Pueraria flos, Pueraria lobata, Pueraria lobata L., Pueraria lobata Ohwi, Pueraria lobata root decoction, Pueraria lobata (Willd.), Pueraria lobata (Willd.)
+Ohwi, Pueraria mirifica, Pueraria montana, Pueraria omeiensis, Pueraria peduncularis, Pueraria phaseoloides, Pueraria thomsonii, Pueraria thunbergiana, Puerariae flos, Puerariae radix, Puerariae surculus, puerarin, radix puerariae, spinasterol, tectoridin, tectorigenin, Tianbaokang, triterpenoids, Yufengningxin.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

-Kudzu has a long history of use in the treatment of cardiovascular (heart) disorders, including angina (chest pain), acute myocardial infarction (heart attack), and heart failure.
-Preliminary studies have suggested that kudzu may reduce the frequency of angina events in human subjects.
+Kudzu has a long history of use for heart disorders, including chest pain, heart attack, and heart failure.
+Early evidence suggests that kudzu may reduce the frequency of chest pain.
 More research is needed in this area.